New Animal Welfare Law: Liability insurance and mandatory course

 Other considerations

 The law also regulates the ownership of exotic animals, a maximum number of animals per household (5.
-If you want to exceed this limit, you must notify the city council so that it can carry out an animal welfare report), and a maximum number of hours (24) that a dog can be left unsupervised (48 in the case of other animals).
+If you want to exceed this limit, you must notify the city council to carry out an animal welfare report), and a maximum number of hours (24) that can be kept. leaving a dog unattended (48 in case of other animals).